 Using the settings options you can force the app to only backup when the device is being charged and also to not backup if you are low on battery.
 These are all welcome options, but again, your device has to be “awake”.

 Once your backup is complete you can use the “Browse” button on the bottom to access your data.

-Acronis will divide the data in categories listed by date and you can view then in full size even before recovering them that’s also a welcome little feature.
+Acronis will divide the data into categories listed by date and you can view them in full size even before recovering them that’s also a welcome little feature.

-One more way that you can utilize this solutions as well is that if you need to transfer pictures and videos from and iPhone to let’s say an Android tablet, you can use your NAS as a jump point to make this happen.
+One more way that you can utilize this solution as well is that if you need to transfer pictures and videos from an iPhone to let’s say an Android tablet, you can use your NAS as a jump point to make this happen.
 This way you don’t need to mess about with any proprietary services that those devices might enforce.

 One final note.
 Be sure to quit the app here and there as it tends to not find your NAS from time to time.
 This will be a silly situation where your backup is done but you can’t access your data.
 This happens here and there and maybe not on all platforms so take this with a grain of salt.

 Acronis True Image Mobile is a nice tool that is free and certainly not without its little bugs, but it will be a lifesaver when needed.
 Do you use any tool from Acronis yourself?
 Feel free to comment and give me your opinion.